OSGConnect/connectbook/start/roadmap.md

 ## Move your data

-The data for your jobs originates on the OSG Connect login node, but needs to be copied to other nodes in the OSG in order to be used by jobs.
+The data for your jobs originates on the OSG Connect login node, but needs to be copied to other nodes in the OSPool in order to be used by jobs.
 There are different ways for your jobs to move their input and output data based on their size.
 The following guides summarize which options exist and when to use them.